antdp425/kiddo-care/README.md

 3. Navigate to the app directory
 4. Type `bundle install` into terminal
 5. Type `shotgun` into terminal and navigate to the localhost url that it provides
-3. Type `shotgun` into terminal and navigate to the localhost url that it provides

 ## Usage